-National Indemnity’s risk-based capitalization remains at the superior level.
-Historically, the company has managed its aggregate risk accumulations conservatively, and as a result, its risk-based capitalization has continued to remain in the superior range even with a series of severe shock losses.
+National Indemnity’s risk-based capitalization remains consistently at the superior level.
+Historically, the company has managed its aggregate risk accumulations conservatively, and as a result, its risk-based capitalization has continued to remain in the superior range, even after being tested by a series of severe shock losses.

 Partially offsetting these strengths is National Indemnity’s exposure to higher levels of equity investments as compared to most of its peers.
 These higher levels of equity investments can result in volatile results; however, A.M.
 Best’s concern is somewhat mitigated by National Indemnity’s investment portfolio’s superior long-term performance.

-National Indemnity’s ratings could experience negative rating actions if large catastrophic losses in combination with large investment losses decreased its risk-based capitalization below the expectations of A.M.
-Best or it experiences a series of operating losses over several years that exceed A.M.
+National Indemnity’s ratings could experience negative rating actions if large catastrophic losses in combination with large investment losses decrease its risk-based capitalization below the expectations of A.M.
+Best and/or the company experiences a series of operating losses over several years that exceed A.M.
 Best’s expectations.

-The ratings of BHLN recognize its acceptable level of risk-adjusted capitalization, premium growth and the implicit and explicit benefits of being part of the Berkshire organization.
-Partially offsetting these positive rating factors are BHLN’s exposure to below investment grade bonds, uncertainty surrounding longer-term mortality development of the recently assumed blocks of business and its heavy concentration in an affiliated non-insurance common stock investment.
+The ratings of BHLN recognize its adequate level of risk-adjusted capitalization, recent increased transaction activity and the implicit and explicit benefits of being part of the Berkshire organization.
+Partially offsetting these positive rating factors are BHLN’s underperforming block of mortality business and its heavy concentration in an affiliated non-insurance common stock investments.

-BHLN is well positioned at its current rating level.
-Key rating drivers that may lead to negative rating actions include a material deterioration in BHLN’s operating performance, lack of capital support from Berkshire or substantial deterioration in its risk-adjusted capitalization as measured by Best’s Capital Adequacy Ratio (BCAR).
+Positive rating movements for BHLN are unlikely.
+Key rating drivers that may lead to negative rating actions include a material deterioration in its operating performance, lack of capital support from the parent, decreased importance within National Indemnity and/or substantial deterioration in risk-adjusted capitalization as measured by Best’s Capital Adequacy Ratio (BCAR).